theburi/mongoDB-kubernetes-demo/README.md

 3. Start first MongoDB cluster

 For this demo we will be using local Kubernetes cluster, however any Kubernetes cluster will work.
-Don't forget to set the right kubectl context. in our case it called `docker-desktop`
+Don't forget to set the right kubectl context.
+In this case it called `docker-desktop`

 1. Install CRD and start Operator

-MongoDB Operator repository https://github.com/mongodb/mongodb-enterprise-kubernetes is added as a submodule.
+MongoDB Operator repository https://github.com/mongodb/mongodb-enterprise-kubernetes is added as a submodule to this project.
-This project contains CRD and Operator yaml that we will use in this demo.
+It contains CRD and Operator yaml that we will use in this demo.

    - Lets install CRD into our Kubernetes cluster.
 This command requires Admin permission.
 ```bash